There's More Good News About Immune Therapies for Cancer

 “This is one of the first studies saying that yes, we can rest assured that the same survival benefits we saw in early melanoma patients are also being observed in patients with brain metastases,” says Iorgulescu of the immune-based therapies, also called checkpoint inhibitor drugs.
 The medications work in various ways by essentially releasing the immune system to target the cancer; normally immune cells leave tumors alone, since they originate from normal tissue and immune defenses are designed to recognize and destroy only foreign invaders.
 The checkpoint inhibitors allow powerful immune cells to recognize and hone in on cancer cells and co-opt killer cells to destroy them.

 The data did not distinguish whether the people with melanoma that had spread to the brain were taking steroids or not, but Iorgulescu says it’s encouraging that among the entire group, some of whom might have been taking steroids, the checkpoint inhibitors seems to show some benefit.
 The findings should launch additional studies that look in more detail at which conditions and which doses of checkpoint inhibitor treatment are most effective for these people.
 “Checkpoint blockade treatments have had phenomenal success and made revolutionary advances in treating melanoma,” he says.
-“We now show that the same benefit we found in early-stage patients also transfers to patients with brain metastases.
+“We now show that the same benefit we found in early trials of advanced patients also transfers to patients with brain metastases.
 This sets the groundwork for more trials and studies to better understand how to treat advanced disease.”